codepath/android_guides/Android-Unit-and-Integration-testing.md

 Check out a full list of core matchers for use with `assertThat` in the [hamcrest docs](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/CoreMatchers.html).

+#### FEST and Spoon

+In addition to Robolectric, you may also want to check out the following libraries:

+ * [Spoon](http://square.github.io/spoon/) - Distributes instrumentation test execution and displays results from all devices.
+ * [Fest-Android](http://square.github.io/fest-android/) - A set of FEST assertions geared toward testing Android.

+Check [this excellent square blog post](http://corner.squareup.com/2013/04/the-resurrection-of-testing-for-android.html) for an overview of the use of these tools.

 ## Libraries

 * [Robolectric](http://robolectric.org/index.html)